 For customers subject to regulation by the FDA, ShareVault offers an optional 21 CFR Part 11 compliance package.
 Under this program, clients receive a validation package containing all the necessary release information, test scripts and instructions for any customer to be able to conduct their own validation and sign off the IQ, OQ and PQ themselves.
 The package also includes support of audits by qualified personnel to verify that we have met the requirements of 21 CFR Part 11.

-ShareVault is deployed in a Virtual Private Cloud (VPC) managed by RackSpace and hosted by Amazon Web Services (AWS).
-The ShareVault architecture assures compliance, comprehensive security, high availability, elastic scalability and outstanding performance so that our customers can rest assured that their critical information is kept safe and can be accessed by authorized users at any time without waiting.
+The ShareVault platform assures comprehensive security, high availability, elastic scalability, and outstanding performance so that our customers can rest assured that their critical information is kept safe and can be accessed by authorized users at any time without waiting.
 The scalable cloud services, dedicated hardware, secure data center, advanced resiliency functions and secure networking technology on which the ShareVault platform is deployed are provided by Amazon Web Services (AWS), the global leader providing cloud computing infrastructure.
 The result is that ShareVault has consistently delivered over 99.9% uptime† since we launched in 2006.

 Crowdstrike provides the information security service for the ShareVault platform, including dedicated 24/7/365 real-time monitoring for network/applications, system anomalous events, emerging threats, event investigation, detection escalation, and incident response support.
 The layered security architecture is based on separate public and private subnets combined with AWS security groups to maximize isolation and limit access.
 Backend access to the servers for maintenance is done via VPN through a firewall.